 Weiqiang was interested in how preferred habitat associations of Earth's mammals factored into species-specific extinction risks.
 Specifically, he was investigating relative changes in extinction risks for semiaquatic mammals in relation to terrestrial and marine mammals (while controlling for mean body sizes).
 He used IUCN data to address these questions and presented his work at the Central Plains Society of Mammalogists annual meeting.
 Weiqiang recently graduated from Kansas State University with a B.S. in Statistics.

 Michelle was investigating how canid (e.g., coyote, red fox, and gray fox) harvest data can be used to infer relative population changes.
 She was using ~30 years of data from Illinois, USA to determine if responses in red fox (Vulpes vulpes) and gray fox (Urocyon cinereoargenteus) harvest was related to increases in coyote (Canis latrans) populations during this time.
-This project is now in the manuscript phase and on it's way to a peer-reviewed journal editorial board.
 Michelle has since graduated from Kansas State University with a B.S. in Wildlife and Outdoor Enterprise Management.